 Those who manage their working hours cleverly are more productive and have more free time.
-It is therefore worth investing a certain amount of time in the subject.
+So it's worth investing a certain amount of time in the subject.
 With the time management methods that are suitable for your situation, you no longer waste time and can enjoy the end of the day better.
-If you have written down all the tasks - possibly as a to-do list for tomorrow - you will have a clear head.
+When you have written down all the tasks - possibly as a to-do list for tomorrow - you have the Head free.

 Which of the time management methods is suitable for you depends on several factors.
 In addition to the individual way of working and the environment, the hierarchy in the company plays a relevant role.
 Ideally, you have decision-making power and can determine yourself which methods you want to use in the company.

 The Pareto Method

 Little work input to achieve a high value - that's how the Pareto principle off.
 With this method, you do 20 percent of the work to create 80 percent of the result.
 What do you need you to achieve the goal?
 Which individual tasks are less important?
 By setting priorities, you protect yourself from unnecessary detail work.
 This way you can concentrate on the essentials.